The Spiritual Cafe

 Series one in Towards Effective Leadership explored how we can plan for growth.
 Knowledge of our strengths and weaknesses can be powerful tools for personal and corporate growth.

-Because leadership ability is the lid that determines your level of effectiveness, it is important to identify the things in life that determine leadership ability.
+it is important to identify the things in life that determine leadership ability.
 Each of the things you identify has its own limiting factors or lid.
 Many lids come from outside the individual while others are within the individual.

 Some lids are helpful while others are limiting.
 Helpful lids support your goals and provide a good foundation for future growth.
 Having a good mentor, a supportive team and humility are three examples of positive lids.
 Improve on these things and you increase your leadership ability.
 Limiting lids stunt your growth.
 Anger, fear and impatience are examples of limiting lids.
 Lowering the influence of such things increases leadership potential.
-Lids that limit need to be minimized.
-Lids that assist need to be nurtured or lifted.
-Identification of both kinds of lids will form the foundation for personal leadership growth goals.

 Law 2: The Law of Influence